xddinsd/nixos-config/README.md

   cp /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/<username>/hosts/probook/
 ```

-- Configure your username in flake.nix
+- Configure manually your username in flake.nix
+- Add comma for './games.nix' in __/modules/programs/default.nix__ if no steam needed

 ### Install
 *In these commands*